-the nightly sacrifices linked to the games; consequently, the coins of Liberalitas featured in his Roman coinage for this year indicate that these festivals were accompanied by numerous gifts, vouchers and provisions such as grain, oil, and money presented by the emperor himself to the populace.
+These occasions were commemorated in inscriptions on fragments of marble stelae that were unearthed near the Tarentum in Rome, the location of the nightly sacrifices linked to the games; consequently, the coins of Liberalitas featured in his Roman coinage for this year indicate that these festivals were accompanied by numerous gifts, vouchers and provisions such as grain, oil, and money presented by the emperor himself to the populace52.

 Number Weight (g) Diameter (mm) Thickness (mm) Axis (h) Inv.
-Num 23.
+Num 24.
 3.01 28.4 2.1 12 N. Alex.
 2241

-4.1.1.2.
-Fortuna:
+4.1.1.2.Fortuna:

 Fortuna is the embodiment of luck, often depicted holding a rudder and a cornucopia, and sometimes standing on a globe.
-Occasionally, she is depicted alongside a wheel, and among her attributes are an olive branch and a vessel.
+Occasionally, she is depicted alongside a wheel, and among her attributes are an olive branch and a vessel53.
 In this study's collection, there is one coin carried the type of Fortuna.

-Figure no. 24: Silver, denarius, on the obverse head of Septimius Severus wearing a laurel wreath, accompanied by the inscription "SEVERVS PIVS AVG," meaning Severus Pius Augustus (Severus, the pious emperor (Augustus)).
-On the reverse, Fortuna is depicted seated on a throne, holding a rudder supported by a globe in her right hand and a cornucopia in her left hand, beneath the throne is a wheel, accompanying Fortuna by the inscription "P M TR P XI COS III P P," which abbreviated of Pontifex Maximus, Tribunicia Potestate Undecima, Consul Tertium, Pater Patriae (high priest, holder of tribunician power for the eleventh time, consul for the third time, father of the nation), dated to 203 AD.
+Figure no. 25: Silver, denarius, on the obverse head of Septimius Severus wearing a laurel wreath, accompanied by the inscription "SEVERVS PIVS AVG," meaning Severus Pius Augustus (Severus, the pious emperor (Augustus)).
+On the reverse, Fortuna is depicted seated on a throne, holding a rudder supported by a globe in her right hand and a cornucopia in her left hand, beneath the throne is a wheel, accompanying Fortuna by the inscription "P M TR P XI COS III P P," which abbreviated of Pontifex Maximus,